jonnew/cyclops/MANUAL.md

 statistics are shown at the bottom of the image.](./images/cyclops3.5A_performance_750mA-fall.png)

+The following traces are the same as the previous ones except that the amplified photodiode was used to provide optical feedback.
+The slowdown compared to current feedback is due to a speed of the photodiode.
+A faster amplified photodiode would provide crisper rise and fall times

+![Trigger (yellow), current (pink), and light power (blue) traces during pulsed operation in optical feedback mode.
+Input waveform is a 1 kHz 0 to 750 mV, 10% duty cycle square wave.](./images/cyclops3.5A_performance-1khz-750mA-optical-fb.png)

+![Zoomed traces showing waveform 10-90% rise times in optical feedback mode.
+Optical rise time statistics are shown at the bottom of the image.](./images/cyclops3.5A_performance-750mA-rise-optical-fb.png)

+![Zoomed traces showing waveform 10-90% fall times in optical feedback mode.
+Optical fall time statistics are shown at the bottom of the image.](./images/cyclops3.5A_performance_750mA-fall-optical-fb.png)

 The current-feedback mode -3dB bandwidth was determined by applying a flat noise signal over 50 MHz with mean = 1.0V and Vpp = 500 mV into the `EXT` port with maximal current gain.
 It occurs at around 2.5 MHz.